 You should also consider whether you want a stream or waterfall incorporated into your design.
-These are not difficult to include; you can see more detail about how to install them on our waterfalls and streams technical page.
+These are not difficult to include; you can see more detail about how to install them on our Waterfalls and Streams technical page.

 Natural ponds and lakes are lined with a flat sheet liner.
-The flexibility of a rubber or PVC liner means that they can be folded and manipulated to fit around any corners or steps in the design to create a snug fit.
+The flexibility of a rubber or PVC liner means that it can be folded and manipulated to fit around any corners or steps in the design to create a snug fit.

-You can find out more about these lining materials on their relevant product pages or on our pond liner comparison.
+You can find out more about these lining materials on their relevant product pages or our pond liner comparison.

 We always recommend that all pond liners are fitted with pond underlay.
 Underlay is used to protect the liner from any roots, stones or other debris that could cause damage to the liner.
-This is important to maximise the life of the liner, as much of this debris may come to the surface over the time as ground movements occur.
+This is important to maximise the life of the liner, as much of this debris may come to the surface over time as ground movements occur.